TheochemUI/eOn/_sources/user_guide/ase_pot.md

 ---
 myst:
   html_meta:
-    "description": "Guide to using the Atomic Simulation Environment (ASE) interface in EON, allowing the use of any ASE calculator as a potential."
+    "description": "Guide to using the Atomic Simulation Environment (ASE) interface in eOn, allowing the use of any ASE calculator as a potential."
-    "keywords": "EON ASE, Atomic Simulation Environment, ASE calculator, Python potential"
+    "keywords": "eOn ASE, Atomic Simulation Environment, ASE calculator, Python potential"
 ---

 # ASE Interface